-For three-body final states, such as $p\pi^+\pi^-$ and $p\eta\pi^\circ$, in addition to extracting differential and integrated cross section, we also we consider event-based analysis techniques, where acceptances will be assigned to each event, and acceptance weighted events will be subjected to a maximum-likelihood fitting procedure.
-This procedures preserves the full correlations among the final state particles. more on how to separate the different cross sections components: σ_U , σ{LT} and σ{TT}
+For the three-body final states, such as $p\pi^+\pi^-$ and $p\eta\pi^0$ , in addition to extracting differential and integrated cross sections, we also will consider event-based analysis techniques, where the acceptances will be assigned to each event and acceptance weighted events will be subjected to a maximum-likelihood fitting procedure.
+This procedures preserves the full correlations among the final state particles.